Of ADA Awards, Maria Aslam and Design Activism

 The Khoj Design Research Residency, was designed as a response to a dearth of research in design academia in Pakistan.
 While the field of fine art has established research driven art practice, the field of design lags far behind.
 Faculty…

-Slider with alias essays foot1 not found.
+Slider with alias essays-foot1 not found.

 Start typing and press Enter to search